ESG revitalizes work at the Big Four

 ESG as a Recruitment Catalyst

-“Many auditors find ESG audits intriguing because they contribute to societal goals and offer opportunities for learning and growth,” Hermann adds.
+“Many auditors find ESG audits intriguing because they contribute to societal goals and offer opportunities for learning and growth,” Klan adds.

 Potential Turning Point